 I learned many things from my mom over the years.
 Among them is the sage advice "Never make a promise you can't or don't intend to keep."
 I may not have been 100% successful at following that creed, but it has been in my head since I was a child.

 My mother has always been many things to many people.
-As a single parent raising three children, she worked hard to give her family a sense of stability and to instill confidence in each of us.
+As a single parent raising three children, she worked hard to give my sisters and I a sense of stability and to instill confidence and a sense of determination in each of us.
 She accomplished these while working full time, earning two college degrees, and eventually becoming a successful entrepreneur.
 As a kid, I remembered vividly that when mom made a commitment - a promise - she kept it.
 These attributes undoubtedly contributed to her amassing a collection of loyal friends all over the country.

 One of those friends runs a no kill animal shelter in a small town called